Oyejoysbright/dotpay-task/README.md

 ### RUNNING THE APP
 - Clone this project, update the project (POM file)
-- Start the main class from your IDE
+- Run the main class from your IDE
-- Import the postman collection sent via the email to your postman workspace and test the apis in there Alternatively, you can create docker image, push to container registry and deploy to kubernetes cluster.
+- Import the postman collection sent via the email to your postman workspace and test the apis in there Alternatively, you can create docker image, push to container registry and deploy to kubernetes cluster;
+then test via the postman collection.